dharmab/skyeye/docs/ADMIN.md

 ### cloud-init

-A [cloud-init](https://cloudinit.readthedocs.io/en/latest/) config is provided in `/init/cloud-init` directory in the Git repository.
-This automates the installation and startup on a new cloud server instance.
+A sample [cloud-init](https://cloudinit.readthedocs.io/en/latest/) config is provided in `/init/cloud-init` directory in the Git repository.
+This automates the installation and startup on a new cloud server instance running Ubuntu.
+It can also be modified to work on other Linux distros with minor tweaks.

 ### Manual Installation